The new Toyota Camry is a game-changing new vehicle – with new V6 options, as well as the economical hybrid versions.

 Getting into the new Camry has never been easier with finance consolidation options, plus a Guaranteed Future Value on trading your car; so you know where you’ll land in a few years time if you decide to jump into your next car – or whether you want to keep going in your Camry.

-The latest generation Camry Ascent Hybrid has been praised for its class-leading efficiency and refinement taking out the title of Best Medium Car under $50,000 in the 2018 Australia's Best Cars (ABC) awards.
+The latest generation Camry Ascent Hybrid has been praised for its class-leading efficiency and refinement taking out both the title Drive Car of the Year in the annual consumer-focused motoring awards and Best Medium Car under $50,000 in the 2018 Australia's Best Cars (ABC) awards.
 At the annual ABC awards, presented by Australia's motoring organisations including the NRMA, RACV, RAA, RACWA, RACT and AANT, eight judges evaluated all vehicles on sale on a variety of criteria across three main areas: value for money, design and function, and on-road ability.
 In awarding the Camry the category win, the judges noted that in addition to its more powerful and efficient Hybrid Synergy Drive, the car delivered a substantial improvement in driving dynamics.

 The team at Motorama Toyota can take you through your options, and list many more reasons to choose the all-new Camry – just chat to the friendly sales team at either Moorooka or Browns Plains.